sharukh83/Linux-/README.md

 ## FIlters/ Test Processors commands

 * cut command is use to cut the part the files (cut -c1 filename)
-* awk command is utility designed for data extraction
+* awk command is utility designed for data extraction (awk '{print $1}' fileName)
-* grep and egrep
+* grep and egrep command is used to search the given commands in the file
-* sort
+* sort command is sort in alphabatic order
-* uniq
+* uniq command is used to filder the duplicate the character
-* wc
+* wc coomand is used to count the word of  the file

 ## Access Control List